The Bankrate promise

 Debt consolidation loans may cause your credit score to dip initially because of the hard credit inquiry that will be required to apply for the loan.

 However, over time this approach to addressing debt may also improve your score if you consistently make on-time payments on the loan.
 Your payment history is one of the most significant factors in your credit score, accounting for 35 percent.

 Student loan hardship options

-If you’re struggling with student loan debt, know that bankruptcy won’t discharge that debt.
+Bankruptcy won’t discharge student loan debt.
 However, there are options to make your payments more manageable.

-Borrowers with federal student loans can choose to pursue deferment or forbearance for up to three years total.
+Borrowers with federal student loans can pursue deferment or forbearance for up to three years total.
 Depending on the type of student loans you have and the type of relief you choose, interest may still accrue during this time.
-Through Sept.
-30, 2021, all federally owned student loans are automatically under forbearance with no interest accrual.
+Neither deferment or forbearance will impact your credit score, but both will be noted on your credit report.

 If you haven’t defaulted on your loans yet, you still have time to consider other options.
-Your first step should be to contact all of your lenders and bill providers and explain that you’re struggling with the monthly payments.
-Seeking out a lower rate, a deferment or a special payment plan may save you from default or bankruptcy in the future.
+Your first step should be to contact your lenders and explain that you’re struggling with the monthly payments.
+You can also look into local government assistance programs, and credit counseling